calyxir/calyx/docs/frontends/mrxl.md

     mrxl <prog>.mrxl --data <prog>.mrxl.data --interpret

 where `<prog>.mrxl` is a file containing MrXL source code and `<prog>.mrxl.data` is a file containing values for all the variables declared as `input`s in the MrXL program.
-The interpreter dumps the `output` variables, in JSON, to stdout.
+The interpreter dumps the `output` variables, in JSON format, to stdout.

 You could try, for example:

     mrxl test/dot.mrxl --data test/dot.mrxl.data --interpret

 This is just a baby version of the dot-product implementation we showed at the very top; we have just shortened the input array so you can easily see it in full.
-We also provide `add.mrxl` and `sum.mrxl`, along with sample `<prog>.mrxl.data` files, under `test/`.
+Similarly, we also provide `add.mrxl` and `sum.mrxl`, along with accompanying `<prog>.mrxl.data` files, under `test/`.
 Try playing with the inputs and the operations!

 Compiling to Calyx
 ------------------

+> The dot-product example above shows off features of MrXL that are not yet supported by the compiler.
+In particular, the compiler does not yet support `reduce` with a parallelism factor other than `1`.
+This is because MrXL is mostly a pedagogical device, and we want new users of Calyx to try implementing this feature themselves.
+To learn more about this and other extensions to MrXL, consider working through the [frontend tutorial][fronttut].

 To run the compiler and see the Calyx code your MrXL program generates, just drop the `--data` and `--interpret` flags.
 For instance:

     mrxl test/dot.mrxl

-In order to run the compiler through `fud`, pass the `--from mrxl` and `--to futil` flags:
+In order to run the compiler through `fud`, pass the `--from mrxl` and `--to calyx` flags:

     fud e --from mrxl <prog.mrxl> --to calyx